threefoldfoundation/www_docs_threefold_io/docs_website/docs/marketplace/offer_resources.md

 ## Pricing

-Farmers and farming pools can decide on their own price but between the min and max as specified below.
+Farmers and farming pools decide on their own price as long as it stays between the range specified in the [Use Resources](./use_resources.md) section.

 ## Utilization Rewards Distribution